Your basket is currently empty!

 - Rooms that are not underground or in the basement

-- Warm, well-maintained houses with decent heating
+- Warm, well-maintained houses with decent heating systems

 If you want an ensuite bathroom, make sure there is good ventilation to avoid moisture spreading into your bedroom.